-Page 29 - Licensed to Springwood High School & West Norfolk Acadamies Trust - This copy cannot be shared online or uploaded to any publically viewed website or social media platform.
+Page 29 - This copy is a single user license and is licensed to www.m4ths.com.
+It cannot be shared with anyone or uploaded to any website or social media platform.

 The two areas to focus when comparing box plots are: